IN THIS ARTICLE

 Even if you plan to anonymise the case study, it's essential to inform the client and gain their permission before you start writing.
 This ensures they are comfortable with sharing their story in a more generalised form and helps to build trust.
 Without their co-operation and insight, the case study won't contain the insight you need to make an impact.

-Agree on how you will refer to your client's company, but make sure you give as much of an idea of the client's size and significance as you can.
+Agree on how you will refer to your client's company, but make sure you give as clear an idea of the client's size and significance as possible.

-While detail is critical, avoid information that could unintentionally identify the client, such as niche service descriptions or unique business structures.
+But while detail is critical, it's important to avoid information that could unintentionally identify the client, such as niche service descriptions or unique business structures.

 3. Get an interview

-Other than that, treat planning the anonymous version of a case study in exactly the way you would any other case study.
+Other than that, treat planning the anonymous version of a case study exactly as you would any other case study.

 Speak to the client directly.
 Get them to tell their story in their own words.
 Record and transcribe the meeting, so you can lift quotes directly.
 Hearing what they find memorable and valuable about your working relationship will help you tell a more convincing story.
 Your client should be happy to do this as long as they have the final say about what gets published.